 Coming soon: we’ll delve into additional components of this legislation, including the exploration of the state’s approach to setting annual and long-term goals, as well as new formulas for determining a school’s performance index.
 Stay tuned!

-For more support with strategic planning in response to ESSA, connect with us at email@example.com or 212.678.3161, or join Dr. Kang for an upcoming session of Exploring ESSA.
+For more support with strategic planning in response to ESSA, connect with us at firstname.lastname@example.org / 212.678.3161, or join Dr. Kang for an upcoming session of Exploring ESSA.